Sesar-Lab-Teaching/Cloud-Computing-Technologies/docker-swarm/README.md

 ---

+## Volumes

+Docker Swarm manages volumes in a distributed manner, ensuring that a single named volume is accessible to all replicas of a service, regardless of the node they are running on.
+This allows for data consistency and ensures that all replicas can access the same data volume, regardless of their location in the cluster.

+Therefore, when you deploy a service with replicated mode and specify a named volume, Docker Swarm creates the volume once and makes it available to all replicas, allowing them to share data using that volume.

+---

 ## Deploying the Bank Scenario

 For the Bank scenario, we need 1 MySQL container and 2 instances (replicas) of the WebServer.
 First, we need to copy on the manager node the following files: